Congratulations on choosing Ursinus! Below are some frequently asked questions we receive from incoming first-year students.

 - Motorcycles and motor vehicles of any kind

 - Alcohol is strictly prohibited in all first-year centers

 The residence halls are your home away from home.
 As residents, you will be held responsible for damages that occur in your room or building.
 In all cases, we hope those responsible for the damage will identify themselves and accept the charges for repairs.
 Residents will receive a complete room inventory via email during the first week of classes and have the opportunity to address concerns directly with an Assistant Director of Residence Life.
 More information about damage charges is available in the Student Handbook.

 Floor Plans and Measurements

 The Facilities Services site has floor plans for the first-year centers on their website.
 All of the rooms vary in size, so we don’t have exact measurements.
-What we can tell you is that the size of the room increases with the occupancy, and that every student will have a bed, desk, and closet or wardrobe.
+What we can tell you is that the size of the room increases with the occupancy, and that every student will have a bed, desk with chair, and closet or wardrobe.